© Copyright Robert Cole 1998 - No copying or distributing -Note: Missing graphics

 SORI: 0.5cm

-HIRA-TSUKURI, MITSU-MUNE, wide with elongated KISSAKI.
-BO-HI with TSURE
+HIRA-TSUKURI, MITSU-MUNE DAMBIRA wide with elongated KISSAKI.

-runs along the back.
+BO-HI with TSURE runs along the back.

 GUNOME swirls into billowing NOTARE, SOSHU HITATSURA where ARA-NIE,